dessentialist/growth_model/README.md

 ## 🚀 Features

 - **Hybrid Modeling**: Combines System Dynamics (SD) for aggregate flows with Agent-Based Modeling (ABM) for individual client behavior
-- **Industry Agnostic**: Models any sectors and products you define - Defense, Nuclear, Semiconductors, Aviation, or any custom industry
+- **Industry Agnostic**: Models any sectors and products you define.
 - **Multi-Product Support**: Handles any product types with configurable parameters and market dynamics
 - **Flexible Scenarios**: YAML-based scenario configuration with runtime overrides
 - **Interactive UI**: Streamlit-based scenario editor and runner